America is turning 250 — and there’s no better place to celebrate than the Mississippi Gulf Coast.

 Date: Friday, July 3, 2026

-Details: A free waterfront celebration with music, food vendors, and fireworks over Front Beach.
+Details: Family-friendly celebration with food, music, vendors, and fireworks.

 Date: Friday, July 3, 2026